 Have you ever felt that converting some of the qualified leads takes longer than others?
-Sometimes that may be the case only for particular salespeople.
-You can boost your sales by hiring new salespeople, generating more leads, or by increasing conversion.
-The third option is extraordinary – it will simultaneously result in both lower costs and higher revenue.
-The optimization is not a point – it is a process.
+Sometimes that may be the case only for particular sales teams.
+You can boost your sales by hiring new sales reps, generating more leads, or by increasing conversion.
+The third option is extraordinarily effective – it will simultaneously result in both: lower costs and higher revenue.
+Such optimization is not a one-time action but more of a process.

-B.A.N.T. is binary because it helps to decide whether a lead is worth your time or not.
-There are a couple of factors you can take into consideration to determine which leads should be placed in front of others.
-With such data, you can put leads in the right order and gain knowledge what you should consider before the first contact.
+BANT framework is binary because it helps you decide whether a lead is worth pursuing or not.
+There are a couple of factors you can take into consideration to determine which leads should be placed in front of the others.
+With such data, you can put leads in the right order and gain knowledge on what to consider before the first contact with customers.

-If an inquiry is sent (inbound) you can assume that the lead faces some problems and the potential client is more or less aware how your product may work.
-When the contact is initiated by you then it is likely that your potential client has never heard of you.
-Most likely they are at an early stage in their customer journey.
-That means that if you aren’t lucky to have perfect timing you will have to help them discover their pain points.
-You will have to convince them that conversation with you is worth their time.
-On the other hand, your inbound lead probably is talking with a couple of your competitors.
-In outbound, once you build trust you may have a chance for an exclusiveness.
+If you receive an inquiry (inbound) you can assume that the prospect faces a paricular problem and is more or less aware about how your product / service works.
+When the contact is initiated by you (outbound) then it is likely that your potential client has never heard of your company.
+They are probably at an early stage in their customer journey which means that if you aren’t lucky enough and the timing is not perfect, you will have to firstly help them discover their pain points.
+Your main task will be to convince them that having a conversation with you is worth their time.
+Once you build trust, you may have a chance for exclusiveness.
+Whereas your inbound potential customer is probably in contact with a couple of your business competitors and most probably will choose the offer based on the proposed budget.

 Why did you decide to reply to my cold mail (or cold call)?

-Why did you decide to get to us right now?
+Why did you decide to reach us right now?

 Why did you decide to follow the recommendation now?

 Those questions will help you understand what motivates the lead.
 Usually, you will get one of three answers:

 A compliment (you have great case studies, track record, reputation or portfolio).